 At a minimum, internal controls include but are not limited to: Implementing an effective customer identification program; implementing risk-based customer due diligence policies, procedures, and processes; understanding expected customer activity; monitoring for unusual or suspicious transactions; and maintaining records of electronic funds transfers.
 An institution's BSA/AML program must provide for the following minimum components: a system of internal controls to ensure ongoing compliance; independent testing of BSA/AML compliance, a designated BSA compliance officer responsible for managing compliance, and training for appropriate personnel.
 These controls should apply to all customers, products and services, including customers engaging in electronic banking (e-banking) through the use of social media, and e-banking products and services offered in the context of social media.

-Financial institutions should also be aware of emerging areas of BSA/AML risk in the virtual world.
+Financial institutions should also be aware of emerging areas of BSA/AML Start Printed Page 4853risk in the virtual world.
 For example, illicit actors are increasingly using Internet games involving virtual economies, allowing gamers to cash out, as a way to launder money.
 Virtual world Internet games and digital currencies present a higher risk for money laundering and terrorist financing and should be monitored accordingly.